regiscord/biblicalinstitute.info/index.md

-# Good News
-We are dead in our transgressions
-Jesus saves us and gives us a new life with rest and peace with God

 # In The Beginning

 [What happened to us because Adam sinned](/InTheBeginning/0100 What happened to us because Adam sinned.md)

 [How did God resolve the cursed inheritance](/InTheBeginning/0120 How did God resolve the cursed inheritance.md)